 Since the earliest days of TV broadcasting, global viewers have wanted to watch programs from other countries – live breaking news, international sporting events, entertainment and cultural programming.
 However, simple international program exchange has never been possible due to the huge differences in TV standards around the world.
 Similarly, transfer of movies to formats suitable for home TV viewing inherently requires both format and frame rate conversion, for audiences in all regions.

-With the transition of services from SD to HD, and now to UHD, as well as proliferation of mobile and internet content services, there have never been so many different formats and standards for video content available to global viewers.
+With the transition of services from SD to HD, as well as proliferation of mobile and internet content services, there have never been so many different formats and standards for video content available to global viewers.
 Format and standards converters, such as FrameFormer for FCP X, are needed to ensure that every audience gets the best possible quality at their display device.

 Why do I need motion compensated standards conversion?
 Can’t I just re-time the source content on the project timeline?

 The simplest methods for frame rate conversion are generally unacceptable due to their poor motion performance.
 Re-timing a sequence of images to play back at a different frame rate will affect the speed of motion of the objects in the image, and will distort the audio associated with the video.
 In practice, such “off-speeding” is usually only applied to very small frame rate changes such as 23.976Hz to 25Hz, in situations where audio pitch can be more easily corrected with simple processing, and where the client is prepared to accept a 4% change in program length.